 Granted, my friend’s returns are on the higher end of the scale, but you wouldn’t even come close to those kinds of numbers in cities like Sydney or Los Angeles.

 Unlike more established markets, emerging markets like Cambodia and Georgia have been growing consistently over the past ten or twenty years, and they’ll likely keep growing well into the future.

 Therefore, if you’re willing to invest in real estate in these kinds of markets, then you can see much higher yields and grow the value of your property much faster.

 Buying international real estate is also a useful method of protecting your assets.

-By owning property outside of your country of citizenship, you insulate yourself from all kinds of issues or instability that may arise at home.
+By owning property outside of your country of citizenship, you insulate yourself from all kinds of issues and instability that may arise at home.